mohamedmujtabaraza/mohamedmujtabaraza/README.md

-##  Mohamed Mujtaba Raza

-Computer Engineer, Microservices, DevOps, Cloud Native and Mixed Reality.
-I work mainly with Linux, Azure, Kubernetes, Postgres, C# and TypeScript.
+👋 Hello!
+I'm **Mohamed Mujtaba Raza**, a Computer Engineer with expertise in Microservices, DevOps, Cloud Native and Mixed Reality.
+I'm passionate about building efficient web applications, optimizing backend systems, and automating workflows.
+I work mainly with Linux, Azure, Kubernetes, Postgres, Angular, TypeScript and C#.

 [I'm in love with my work](https://mohamedmujtabaraza.me/blog/articles/first-article/) because there is always more to learn.